RackNerd Billboard Banner

 sudo pacman -S qemu virt-manager virt-viewer dnsmasq vde2 bridge-utils openbsd-netcat

-Then enable and start the libvirtd service:
+Enable and start the libvirt service:

 sudo systemctl enable --now libvirtd.service